KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST only send the request with active consent of the user.
 This is the first step where the user’s DID is revealed to the dApp.

-The previous message in the flow - `'submit-terms'` - contains the `claim` with an optional `owner` field containing a DID URI.
+The previous message in the flow - `'submit-terms'` - contains the `claim` with an optional `subject` field containing a DID URI.
-This `owner` value being provided means that the attester is willing to issue the credential for this specific DID.
+This `subject` value being provided means that the attester is willing to issue the credential for this specific DID.
-Note that legacy attesters provide bogus DIDs in this field, this is likely the case if the extension does not control this DID.
-If so, the extension SHOULD proceed as if `owner` was not provided.

-If the `'submit-terms'` message included an unknown DID or none at all as `owner`, the extension MUST ask the user to choose the DID for which the credential will be issued.
+If the `'submit-terms'` message included an unknown DID or none at all as `subject`, the extension MUST ask the user to choose the DID for which the credential will be issued.
 Otherwise, the extension SHOULD NOT offer the choice, but still MUST get the user’s consent to use this DID.

-The chosen or confirmed DID URI will be submitted as the `owner` field of the `claim` in the `'request-attestation'` message.
+The chosen or confirmed DID URI will be submitted as the `subject` field of the `claim` in the `'request-attestation'` message.
 The attester MUST only issue a credential to this DID.
-The attester MAY reject the request if this DID is different from the `owner` in the previous `'submit-terms'` message.
+The attester MAY reject the request if this DID is different from the `subject` in the previous `'submit-terms'` message.

 |              |                         |